 Casey’s recalled experiences oncamera come after Baez asserted that she never would’ve waited a month to report Caylee missing if she had thought her daughter was in danger.

 “How in the world can a mother wait 30 days before ever reporting her child missing?
-That’s insane, that’s bizarre,” Jose said, according to ABC News.
+That’s insane, that’s bizarre,” Jose said during Casey’s defense trial, according to ABC News.
 “The answer is actually relatively simple.
 She never was missing.
 Caylee Anthony died on June 16, 2008 when she drowned in her family’s swimming pool.”
-He went on to claim that Casey’s father George Anthony found her body and helped dispose of it.
+He went on to claim that Casey’s father found Caylee’s body and helped dispose of it.